 Capulin Volcano National Monument

-Established in August 9, 1916, Capulin Volcano National Monument preserves an example of our volcanic past.
+Established in August 9, 1916, Capulin Volcano National Monument preserves an example of our volcanic past and the most perfect cinder cone in the US.
 The cinder cone rises up out of the grasslands of north eastern New Mexico – reaching over 8,000 feet above sea level.
+After 10 years of volcanic activity, over 16 square miles were covered in lava.

 The nearest town is Folsom, New Mexico; a ghost town with a population of less than 100.
 Once the site of thriving stockyards, now there isn’t much to this town other than a small museum open only in the summer.